AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 ```

 #### Description
-Computes the storage slot for a map key
+Computes the storage slot for a map key.

 #### Example
 ```